GetLevvel/katacoda-scenarios/rhoar-vertx/quote-generator/05-deploy-to-openshift.md

 }
 ```

-**4. Build and Deploy the dashboard**
+**4. Build and Deploy the micro-trader-dashboard**

 `cd /root/code/micro-trader-dashboard`{{execute}}

 `mvn fabric8:deploy`{{execute}}

 In the OpenShift web console, wait until the pod is ready and click on the associated route.
-Append "/admin" and you should see the dashboard.
+Append "/admin" at the end of the URL and you should see the dashboard.
 If you go into the trader tab, the graph should display the evolution of the market.

 Alternatively, click on the
 [route URL](http://micro-trader-dashboard-vertx-kubernetes-workshop.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/admin)